AdobeDocs/analytics-2.0-apis/tags.md

   "number": 0
 }
 ```

-## Example search tags for multiple components
+## Example retrieve tags for multiple components

-The following request example includes both a JSON message request body and a `curl` request to search tags for multiple components.
+The following request example includes both a JSON message request body and a `curl` request to retrieve tags for multiple components.

 ### JSON Request Message
 ```json={line-numbers="yes"}